arcuru/eideticadb/docs/src/design/authentication.md

 **Conflict Resolution Rules Applied**:

-- **Settings Merge**: All authentication changes are merged using KVNested CRDT semantics
+- **Settings Merge**: All authentication changes are merged using KVNested CRDT semantics with Last Write Wins
-- **Priority Enforcement**: Changes are ordered by the priority of the signing key
+- **Timestamp Ordering**: Changes are resolved based on logical timestamps, with the most recent change taking precedence
-- **Historical Validity**: Entry B1 remains valid because it was created before the revocation, **but content is dropped**
+- **Historical Validity**: Entry B1 remains valid because it was created before the status change
-- **Future Restrictions**: Future entries by contractor_alice would be rejected
+- **Content Preservation**: With "revoked" status, content is preserved in merges but cannot be used as parents for new entries
-- **Administrative Hierarchy**: All admin-level changes (priority 0 and 10) take precedence over team-level changes (priority 20)
+- **Future Restrictions**: Future entries by contractor_alice would be rejected based on the applied status change

 ## Security Considerations